-- 1. From Setup, click Create > Apps. - 2.
+- 1. From Setup, enter Apps in the Quick Find box, then select Apps. - 2.
 In the Connected Apps related list, click DeliveryTrakr. - 3.
 Next to the Consumer Secret field, click the link Click to reveal. - 4.
 Copy the consumer secret. - 5.
-Open a command window, navigate to the Delivery-Tracker-Java-App directory, and enter this command to create the environment variable: heroku config:add APP\SECRET='Your\Consumer\Secret'
+Open a command window, navigate to the Delivery-Tracker-Java-App directory, and enter this command to create the environment variable: heroku config:add APP_SECRET='Your_Consumer_Secret'